-Sir Dennis Gillings CBE was appointed as the World Dementia Envoy and chair of WDC.
+Dr Dennis Gillings CBE was appointed as the World Dementia Envoy and Chair of WDC.
 Membership of WDC was drawn from a range of international experts from research and academia, industry, the NGO sector and people living with dementia.
 The Council’s aims were to stimulate innovation and coordinate international efforts to attract new sources of finance to fund vital dementia research.

 In February 2016, WDC re-formed to become fully independent.
-At the first meeting of the re-formed Council, Sir Dennis Gillings handed over the post of Chair to Dr. Yves Joanette, Scientific Director at the Canadian Institutes of Health Research (CIHR) Institute of Ageing.
+At the first meeting of the re-formed Council, Dr Dennis Gillings handed over the post of Chair to Dr. Yves Joanette, Scientific Director at the Canadian Institutes of Health Research (CIHR) Institute of Ageing.
 Raj Long, Senior Advisor at the Bill and Melinda Gates Foundation, became Vice-Chair.
 WDC became a charity in December 2016.
 In March 2018 Dr. Yves Joanette and Raj Long stood down.
 Harry Johns was elected chair of the council and Jeremy Hughes vice chair.